Fantomey/QuotesApi/README.md

 - **`npm run build`** or **`yarn build`**: Builds the app for production.
 - **`npm test`** or **`yarn test`**: Launches the test runner.

+## Contributing

+Contributions are welcome! 🎉

+If you have suggestions for improvements, feel free to:

+- **Open an issue** to report bugs or propose new features.
+- **Submit a pull request** with your changes.

+Let's make this project better together! 🚀